structnull/aaa/README.md

 ## Keywords and Syntax

 ### Declaration
-- Use `vro` to declare a new variable with an initial value of 0.
+- Use `adharsh` to declare a new variable with an initial value of 0.
     ```plaintext
-    vro myVar
+    adharsh myVar
     ```

 ### Assignment